 WARDIN VS LANGSMITH

 LangSmith debugs your chain.
-Wardin governs every call, chain or not.
+Wardin governs every call — chain or not — and signs a receipt for each.

 FEATURE COMPARISON